Constitution of Myanmar: 1947 constitution

-The 1947 constitution, officially the Constitution of the Union of Burma (ပြည်ထောင်စုမြန်မာနိုင်ငံတော် ဖွဲ့စည်းအုပ်ချုပ်ပုံအခြေခံဥပဒေ), was drafted and approved by the Constituent Assembly of Burma in 1947, and was used from the country's independence in 1948 until the military seizure of power during the 1962 military coup.
+The 1947 constitution, officially the Constitution of the Union of Burma (ပြည်ထောင်စုမြန်မာနိုင်ငံတော် ၏ ဖွဲ့စည်းအုပ်ချုပ်ပုံအခြေခံဥပဒေ), was drafted and approved by the Constituent Assembly of Burma in 1947, and was used from the country's independence in 1948 until the military seizure of power during the 1962 military coup.
 This constitution was developed in consultation with different ethnic groups including the Chin, Kachin, and Shan people.
 In return, these groups were to receive full autonomy in internal matters.
 The constitution also granted the right for ethnic states to secede from the new Union of Burma if so desired after ten years following independence in 1948.
 The national government consisted of three branches: judicial, legislative and executive.
 The legislative branch was a bicameral legislature called the Union Parliament, consisting of two chambers, the 125-seat Chamber of Nationalities (လူမျိုးစုလွှတ်တော် Lumyozu Hluttaw) and the Chamber of Deputies (ပြည်သူ့လွှတ်တော် Pyithu Hluttaw), whose seat numbers were determined by the population size of respective constituencies.
 The 1947 constitution was largely based on the 1946 Yugoslav Constitution, as several Burmese officials had visited Yugoslavia earlier that year.
 Just as Yugoslavia at that time was a federation, so was Burma under the 1947 constitution.
 Despite this, the country was governed in practice like a unitary state, and not a federation.
 Other influences of the socialist Yugoslav constitution were the sections establishing a welfare state and codifying a heavily centralised government.
+The 1947 Constitution had eight amendments and five temporary amendments: six amendments and one temporary amendment by parliamentary legislation according to the Chapter XI (Articles 207 – 210), four temporary amendments by presidential orders according to the Article 230, one amendment by the authority of the constituent assembly president given by a proposal of the constituent assembly and one amendment by another proposal of the constituent assembly itself.

+1962-1974

-The 1947 constitution was suspended when the Myanmar military seized power in 1962 and formed the Revolutionary Council of the Union of Burma, led by general Ne Win.
+The 1947 constitution was suspended when the military seized power in 1962 and formed the Revolutionary Council of the Union of Burma, led by General Ne Win.